 Scientists began to study the arrangements of atoms within matter at the end of the 19th century and, from the middle of the 20th century onwards, their tools have included increasingly powerful microscopes with which the actual spatial arrangements of atoms can be observed.
 This has a very significant impact on our understanding of the behaviour of solids (metals, semiconductors and insulators) whose properties are often heavily influenced by various types of defect.

-The Centre for Electron Microscopy and Materials Analysis (EMMA) was set up in 2011 by Professor Stephen Donnelly around the use of electron microscopy to study the interaction of energetic particles with matter.
+The Electron Microscopy and Materials Analysis (EMMA) Research Group was set up in 2011 by Professor Stephen Donnelly around the use of electron microscopy to study the interaction of energetic particles with matter.
 With relevance to materials for space, the semiconductor industry and particularly to the nuclear industry, this research informs decisions regarding the materials used in the current and next generation of fission and fusion reactors and waste encapsulation and storage.

 Current nuclear reactors (fission reactors) have to withstand not only bombardment with energetic neutrons but also high temperatures, and future reactors will operate at even higher temperatures and be subjected to greater fluxes of neutrons.
 The proposed fusion reactor, that harnesses reactions similar to those producing the Sun’s energy, will also have components subjected to similar extreme conditions.
 The work of EMMA research centre on the choice and design of appropriate materials for reactor components is therefore of crucial importance.